SeraphimIK/siem-triage-project/README.md

 ## Why I built it

-I wanted hands-on practice with the core SOC analyst workflow — reading raw logs, writing detection logic instead of just running someone else's tool, and mapping what I find to MITRE ATT&CK — without needing a full Splunk/ELK deployment to get started.
+I wanted hands-on practice with the core SOC analyst workflow, reading raw logs, writing detection logic instead of just running someone else's tool, and mapping what I find to MITRE ATT&CK, without needing a full Splunk/ELK deployment to get started.
 This uses self-generated sample log data rather than a real dataset like BOTS v3, since standing up a full SIEM wasn't practical here, but the detection logic and analysis are genuinely my own work, actually run against the data.

 ## What it does

-- `generate_sample_logs.py` / `generate_netlog.py` — generate the synthetic `auth.log` and `connections.csv` sample data used for the exercise
+- generate_sample_logs.py and generate_netlog.py: generate the synthetic auth.log and connections.csv sample data used for the exercise
-- `siem_triage.py` — parses both logs and detects:
-  - SSH brute-force bursts (T1110.001 — Brute Force: Password Guessing)
-  - A successful login immediately following a brute-force burst (T1078 — Valid Accounts)
-  - Privilege escalation via sudo to read sensitive files (T1548.003 — Abuse Elevation Control Mechanism: Sudo and Sudo Caching)
-  - Port scans (T1046 — Network Service Discovery)
+- siem_triage.py: parses both logs and detects SSH brute force bursts (T1110.001, Brute Force: Password Guessing), a successful login immediately following a brute force burst (T1078, Valid Accounts), privilege escalation via sudo to read sensitive files (T1548.003, Abuse Elevation Control Mechanism: Sudo and Sudo Caching), and port scans (T1046, Network Service Discovery)
-- `triage_results.json` — the actual output produced by running the script against the sample data
+- triage_results.json: the actual output produced by running the script against the sample data
-- `TRIAGE_REPORT.md` — a full incident triage writeup based on the real findings, including an incident narrative and remediation recommendations
+- TRIAGE_REPORT.md: a full incident triage writeup based on the real findings, including an incident narrative and remediation recommendations

 ## How to run